Cancer Genetics Overview (PDQ®): Genetics - Health Professional Information [NCI]Skip to the navigation

 There are multiple approaches to tumor testing for somatic alterations.
-With targeted gene panel testing, a number of different genes can be assessed simultaneously.
-These targeted panels can differ substantially in the genes that are included, and they can be tailored to individual tumor types.
-Targeted gene panels limit the data to be analyzed and include only known genes, which makes the interpretation more straightforward than in whole exome or whole genome techniques.
-In addition, greater depth of coverage is possible with targeted panels, compared with WES or WGS.
+With targeted multigene testing, a number of different genes can be assessed simultaneously.
+These targeted multigene tests can differ substantially in the genes that are included, and they can be tailored to individual tumor types.
+Targeted multigene testing limits the data to be analyzed and includes only known genes, which makes the interpretation more straightforward than in whole exome or whole genome techniques.
+In addition, greater depth of coverage is possible with targeted multigene testing than with WES or WGS.
 Depth of coverage refers to the number of times a nucleotide has been sequenced; a greater depth of coverage has fewer sequencing errors.
 Deep coverage also aids in differentiating sequencing errors from single nucleotide polymorphisms.

-WES and WGS are far more extensive techniques and aim to uncover mutations in known genes and in genes not suspected a priori.
-The discovery of a mutation that is unexpected for a particular tumor type can lead to the use of a directed therapeutic, which could improve patient outcomes.
+WES and WGS are far more extensive techniques and aim to uncover variants in known genes and in genes not suspected a priori.
+The discovery of a variant that is unexpected for a particular tumor type can lead to the use of a directed therapeutic, which could improve patient outcome.
 WES generates sequence data of the coding regions of the genome (representing approximately 1% of the human genome), rather than the entire genome (WGS).
 Consequently, WES is less expensive than WGS.

 Noncoding variants can be identified using WGS but cannot be identified using WES.
 The use of WGS is limited by cost and the vast bioinformatics needed for interpretation.
 Although the costs of sequencing have dropped precipitously, the analysis remains formidable.

-The goal of germline testing is to identify mutations associated with an inherited risk of cancer and to guide cancer risk–management decisions.
-Also, germline testing can aid in some management decisions at the time of diagnosis (e.g., decisions about colectomy in Lynch syndrome–related colon cancer and contralateral mastectomy in BRCA1/2 mutation carriers).
-In addition, there are emerging data that germline status may help determine systemic therapy (e.g., the use of cisplatin or PARP inhibitors in BRCA1/2-related cancer).
+The goal of germline testing is to identify pathogenic variants associated with an inherited risk of cancer and to guide cancer risk-management decisions.
+Also, germline testing can aid in some management decisions at the time of diagnosis (e.g., decisions about colectomy in Lynch syndrome-related colon cancer and contralateral mastectomy in carriers of BRCA1/BRCA2 pathogenic variants).
+In addition, there are emerging data that germline status may help determine systemic therapy (e.g., the use of cisplatin or poly [ADP-ribose] polymerase [PARP] inhibitors in BRCA1/BRCA2-related cancer).

-To date, most germline genetic testing has been performed in a targeted manner, looking for the gene(s) associated with a clinical picture (e.g., BRCA1 and BRCA2 in hereditary breast and ovarian cancer; or the mismatch repair [MMR] genes in Lynch syndrome).
-However, multiple targeted gene panels now available commercially or within an institution contain different sets of genes.
+To date, most germline genetic testing has been performed in a targeted manner, looking for variants in the gene(s) associated with a clinical picture (e.g., BRCA1 and BRCA2 in hereditary breast and ovarian cancer; or the mismatch repair [MMR] genes in Lynch syndrome).
+However, targeted multigene tests now available commercially or within an institution contain different sets of genes.
 Some are targeted to all cancers, others to specific cancers (e.g., breast, colon, or prostate cancers).
-The genes on the panels include high penetrance genes related to the specific tumor (such as BRCA1/2 on a breast cancer panel); high penetrance genes related to a different type of cancer but with a more moderate risk for the tumor of reference (such as CDH1 or MSH6 on a breast cancer panel); and moderate penetrance genes for which clinical utility is uncertain (such as NBN on a breast cancer panel).
-Because multiple genes are included on these panels, it is anticipated that many, and perhaps most, individuals undergoing testing on using these panels will be found to have at least one variant of unknown significance.
+The genes on the multigene tests include high-penetrance genes related to the specific tumor (such as BRCA1/BRCA2 on a breast cancer panel); high penetrance genes related to a different type of cancer but with a more moderate risk for the tumor of reference (such as CDH1 or MSH6 on a breast cancer panel); and moderate penetrance genes for which clinical utility is uncertain (such as NBN on a breast cancer panel).
+Because multiple genes are included on these panels, it is anticipated that many, and perhaps most, individuals undergoing testing using these panels will be found to have at least one VUS.
 As it is not possible to do standard pretest counseling models for a panel of 20 genes, new counseling models are needed.
 Ethical issues of whether patients can opt out of specific results (such as TP53 or CDH1 in breast cancer) and how this would be done in clinical practice are unresolved.